 From Stowting.
 Published in The Wild Flowers of Great Britain (1866) by R. Hogg & G.W.
-Johnson, vol. III

-The first published Kent record for Round-leaved Wintergreen is in H.C.
+Johnson, vol. III Account The first published Kent record for Round-leaved Wintergreen is in H.C.
 Watson's The New Botanist's Guide (1835) in which he mentions having received a checked catalogue from G.E.
-Smith, from which the species was noted as in 'Single stations in M[id] and S[outh] Kent' 43.
+Smith, from which the species was noted as in 'Single stations in M[id] and S[outh] Kent' 44.
 It is possible to identify these sites, both from Smith's own notes and from the listings in Hanbury and Marshall (1899) as (1) in a wood near Milstead (from which Smith collected a specimen which went to William Borrer's herbarium, now at Kew); and (2) at Coombe Wood, Hawkinge.
 The latter site may have been the same as a copse near Coombe Farm, where F.J.
 Hanbury found it to be abundant in 1894; but there were other nineteenth century records in the same general area: Hastingleigh, Stowting and, further north, Petham, Kingston and Shepherdswell.
 Hanbury and Marshall regarded it as a rare and local native, in woods, chiefly on chalk.
-The only West Kent record then noted seems at first sight anomalous, at Joyden's Wood, where the geology is sand and gravel, but presumably the record was from the southern end (Chalk Wood), where the ground is more calcareous.
+The only West Kent record then noted seems at first sight anomalous, at Joyden's Wood, where Pyrola Boundifolia.
+Boand-leaved.
+Water-green.